JAPHETHNYARANGA/nyaranga-Forest-Service/Readme.md

 2.Version control, Git.

-for developers , you clone the Repo from https://github.com/JAPHETHNYARANGA/nyaranga-Forest-Service.git then compile the Main code and run it, to obtain results.
+for developers , you clone the Repo from https://github.com/JAPHETHNYARANGA/nyaranga-Forest-Service.git then compile the Main code and run it, to obtain results of the animals.

 The database setup can be obtained from the create.sql file in the project.